bayesimpact/retrospective-bot/README.md

 # Glossary Bot

-Glossary Bot is a Slack bot that maintains a glossary of terms created by its users, and responds to requests with definitions.
+Glossary Bot is a Slack bot that records 'Good', 'Bad' and 'Try' things for the retrospective of the current scrum sprint.

 It is a simple web app designed to be used as a [Slack integration](https://slack.com/integrations).
 Specifically, it responds to POSTs created by the Slack *Slash Commands* integration and responds with messages to Slack's *Incoming Webhooks* integration.